David Simmons (ethnologist): Career

+Honours and awards

-In the 1985 Queen's Birthday Honours, Simmons was appointed a Member of the Order of the British Empire, for services to ethnology and the Māori people, and in 2013 he was awarded the Auckland Museum Medal and appointed an associate emeritus of Auckland War Memorial Museum.
+In 1978, Simmons received the Elsdon Best Memorial Medal.
+In the 1985 Queen's Birthday Honours, he was appointed a Member of the Order of the British Empire, for services to ethnology and the Māori people, and in 2013 he was awarded the Auckland Museum Medal and appointed an associate emeritus of Auckland War Memorial Museum.

-Simmons died on 30 November 2015.
+Later life and death

+Simmons lived in the Auckland suburb of Remuera, and died on 30 November 2015.
+His ashes were buried at Purewa Cemetery in Auckland with those of his wife, Winifred Simmons, who predeceased him in 2003.